mqAncientHistory/cityOfRome/_posts/2020-05-07-Thumbs-Up-Female-Gladiators.md

 ## The Bronze Statuette

 A 1st century CE bronze statuette from the Museum fur Kunst und Gewerbe of Hamburg has been interpreted as a female athlete holding a bladed grooming instrument, though Alfonso Manas argues it actually depicts a female gladiator holding a curved sword.
 Her body position is a key indicator: her arm is raised in a victory gesture and she looks towards the ground, as if she is looking at a defeated opponent.
 She also wears *fascia*, strips of fabric that were wrapped around the limbs of gladiators to offer protection.
-The sword, body position and body protection lead Manas to believe she is a female gladiator as opposed to an athlete.
+The sword, body position and body protection led Manas to believe she is a female gladiator as opposed to an athlete.

 {% include lightbox.html
 caption="Female Gladiator Statuette.
 Wikimedia commons, en:User:Adri08 / Public Domain"